aleen42/PersonalWiki/Programming/JavaScript/Framework/underscore/random_order/random_order.md

 }
 ```

 In this common way, the algorithm mainly costs in accessing the array and extracting items.
 If the time of `Array.prototype.splice()` can be represented by `O(n)`, then the time of whole algorithm should be represented as `O(n^2)`.
+That's not fast!